entropy-research/Devon/README.md

 ```

 # Features
-- Reliable Multi File editing
+- Reliable Multi File Editing
 - use tools such as git

 # Coming soon
 - UI for interacting with the agent
-- Aplication generation from requirements
+- Application generation from requirements
 - Find bugs in existing code
 - SWE tasks such as architecture design, code review, and more
 - Custom model for large context window and code ability

 # About
-Devin is an open source SWE agent that aims to help software engineers with development and maintinace of software.
+Devin is an open-source SWE agent that aims to help software engineers with the development and maintenance of software.

 # Mission
-Coding agents are extremely powerful and we beleive that the core of this technology should be open source.
+Coding agents are powerful and we believe that the core of this technology should be open source.
 We are excited to be a part of the open source community and we are looking forward to collaborating with other developers to build a better future for software engineering.

 # Contributing